 HMRS Web Site and Databases

-The HMRS Web site includes the Education and Training Materials Database, a searchable collection of training materials for school nutrition personnel; several online discussion groups for specific target audiences; Nutrition Education, and government initiatives such as the HealthierUS School Challenge and Let's Move.
+The HMRS Web site includes many resources for Child Nutrition Professionals; several online discussion groups for specific target audiences; Nutrition Education, and government initiatives such as the HealthierUS School Challenge and Let's Move.
 Special categories of interest to school food service personnel provide added resources of mutual benefit.
 These include industry partnerships with USDA that provide for cooperative efforts and information about nutrient analysis software approved by USDA for Administrative Reviews.

 Training and Technical Assistance Component